Day |

 I went to the airport directly from home.
 The traffic was

 minimal.
-It is the 2nd day (Ditya) of Durga Puja.
+It is the 2nd day (Ditiya) of Durga Puja.
 Thanks

 to Massart, I have been able to see all the famous Pujas of Kolkata.
 We have

-We took Indigo at 2025 hrs from CCU and reached Delhi (T3) at 2240 hrs.
-The return fare is quite high @ Rs 17,500 per head.
+We took Vistara at 2025 hrs from CCU and reached Delhi (T3) at 2240 hrs.
+The return (to and fro) fare is quite high @ Rs 17,398 per head.
 The price has significantly gone up after covid.

 5.10.24